Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 ## Authenticating the Storefront client

-To make it easier to query the Storefront API, Hydrogen-UI exposes a helper function called `createStorefrontClient()`.
+To make it easier to query the Storefront API, Hydrogen UI exposes a helper function called `createStorefrontClient()`.

 The client can take in the following tokens:

-- The [delegate access token](https://shopify.dev/api/usage/authentication#getting-started-with-authenticated-access), as `privateStorefrontToken`.
-Used for requests from a server or other private contexts.
+- **[Delegate access](https://shopify.dev/api/usage/authentication#getting-started-with-authenticated-access)**: Used for requests from a server or other private context.
+Set as `privateStorefrontToken`.

-- A public token, as `publicAccessToken`.
-Used for requests from a browser or public contexts.
+- **[Public](https://shopify.dev/api/usage/authentication#getting-started-with-public-access)**: Used for requests from a browser or other public context.
+Set as `publicAccessToken`.

 The following is an example: